y3owk1n/dotmd.nvim/README.md

 ---@field type?
 DotMd.PickType Open type, default is `all`
 ---@field query? string Query to filter the files
 ---@field split?
 DotMd.Split Split direction for new or existing files, default is based on `default_split` in config
+---@field pluralise_query? boolean Pluralise the query, default is `false`

 ---@param opts?
 DotMd.OpenOpts Options for opening the file require("dotmd").open(opts)